Updated: May 29, 2021

 You’d be amazed how many small business owners breeze past this step!

 Decide what you wish to accomplish by designing and developing a website.
-Take the time to organize your ideas and focus on how this site will help your business.
+Then, take the time to organize your ideas and focus on how this site will help your business.

 Communicate With Your Web Designer and Developer